axant/contacthub-sdk-python/doc/source/customer_operation.rst

     customers = node.get_customers(size=10, page=2)

-This call will return a list of 10 customers, taken from the second subset (size 10) of 50 total clients.
+This call will return a list of 10 customers, taken from the second subset (size 10) of 50 total customers.

 Get a customer by their externalId
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^